03/01/80 THE BEAT – Tears of a Clown (Top of the Pops)

 00/00/80 THE SELECTER – Missing Words (TROS Top 50/Rock Planet)

 The Selecter serve up a typically bouyant performance for another Dutch music show.
 It’s likely this was also recorded during the band’s European stint in February even though “Missing Words” would not be released as a single for another month.
-It had however been earmarked as a single early on with a video already partly filmed for it during the 2 Tone Tour back in November.
-And the 2 Tone 2 Tour, which they would headline, was about to get underway on their return to ol’ Blighty.
+The 2 Tone 2 Tour, which The Selecter would headline, was about to get underway on their return to ol’ Blighty.

 07/02/80 THE SELECTER – Three Minute Hero (Top of the Pops)